SeveriArpinen/Data-Structures-Project-with-C/README.md

 This project was created as a team assignment for the **C Programming course** at LUT University.
 The project was completed over multiple weeks with the goal of learning C programming fundamentals, testing practices, and collaborative teamwork.

 **Note:** All code, comments, and documentation are written in Finnish as required by the course.
+The pdf files include the installation and operating instructions, quality report and final report of the project.

 ## Project Overview